Research for a Cure

 Understanding the role of ARX in psychiatric disorders

-This project stems from a recent breakthrough finding in Ass Professor Rachel Hill's laboratory whereby a new mutation in a gene called ARX in a patient with schizophrenia was identified.
-We now wish to understand the functional consequence of this mutation.
+This project arose from a recent breakthrough in Associate Professor Rachel Hill's laboratory.
+A patient with schizophrenia was identified to have a new mutation in a gene called ARX.
+The team is working to understand the functional consequence of this mutation.

 Cutting-edge science can help us transform One in Five to None in Five.

 One in Five is proud to partner with the following Australian medical research facilities, all striving to transform the lives of people with mental illness.